 This Code is administered by the Nominating/Corporate Governance Committee of the Board of Directors (the "Committee").
-Each director and each officer will annually certify to the Committee whether the individual has complied with this Code.
+Each director and each officer will annually certify to the Committee whether the individual is familiar with and has complied with this Code.
 In addition, each director and each officer will bring to the immediate attention of the Committee any violation of this Code.